Farsight-CDA/BlockGuard-Desktop/README.md

 # BlockBuard-Desktop

-This repository is native Desktopa application using wails.
+This repository is native Desktop application using wails.
 The frontend implementation hosted through wails can be found at [`BlockGuard-UI`](https://github.com/Farsight-CDA/BlockGuard-UI)

 ## Building